finger563/cbsat/src/middleware/v2.0/README.md

 to have either a Token Bucket Filter (TBF) or a Heirarchical Token Bucket Filter (HTB).
-These filters are specified with a parent node and a handle ID, in addition to configuration parameters such as bandwidth, buffer size, and latency.
+These filters are specified with a parent node and a handle ID, in addition to configuration parameters such as bandwidth, buffer size, and latency.  _It is recommended to simply use a single TBF for the entire enterface_.

 Such TC configuration can be configured for instance through the following command: